dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/form-labels-instructions-and-validation.md

 - Labels must have programmatically determinable text that is meaningful, so avoid images as labels (even if you have alt text, it’s not a best practice)
 - Labels must not rely solely on sensory characteristics, like “The green button”
 - Labels must be visible (sorry `aria-label`, your use is limited)
-- Labels should be visually adjacent to what they’re labeling–the main layout to avoid is left-aligned label, right-aligned input on a wide screen
+- Labels should be visually adjacent to what they’re labeling—the main layout to avoid is left-aligned label, right-aligned input on a wide screen
 - Labels should be adjacent in DOM order to what they’re labeling
 - The `for` and `id` relationship is one-to-one, so use `aria-labelledby` when multiple labels describe the same form element
 - When one visual label applies to multiple form elements, like a split up phone number, use one of the following techniques: